BY Alexa Salvato

-The next time someone asks who you're knitting that sweater for, say your brain.
 It's long been assumed that creative types like Sylvia Plath are somehow more susceptible to depression, when in fact the opposite might be true; writing poems may have been her brain's way of fighting depression.

 "When we are involved in (creativity), we feel that we are living more fully than during the rest of life," says Psychologist Mihaly Csikszentmihalyi.
 "You know that what you need to do is possible to do, even though difficult, and sense of time disappears.
 You forget yourself.
 Read More

 Trigger Warning: slightly graphic imagery